JamesCC/VMXProxyPy/readme.md

 You can query the state of the service...

     sudo make install_status

-And attach to the listed screen sessions for purposes of checking VMXProxy started correctly...

-    sudo screen -r <NUMBER_PREFIX_FROM_STATUS_LIST>

-Once attached...
-Ctrl A, Ctrl D detaches leaving it running, or Ctrl A, Ctrl K kills it.

 Lastly, you can remove (uninstall) the service just by...